utdlug/utdlug.github.io/mirror.md

 https://lug.utdallas.edu/mirror/void/
 ~~~

-You can make this persistant using the following files:
+You can make this persistent using the following files:

 * /etc/xbps.d/00-repository-main.conf